Contact Sales

 Just because you may conceal fields using conditional logic doesn't imply you should clutter up your forms with extraneous components.
 In general, shorter forms provide a better user experience and enhance the probability that a user will finish it.
 In one case study, reducing an 11-field form to four fields resulted in a 120% increase in completions.

-It is nevertheless critical to make your forms as short as possible in order to avoid overwhelming your consumers.
+It is nevertheless critical to make your conditional forms as short as possible in order to avoid overwhelming your consumers.
 You don't want your users looking through your forms and wondering, "Why do they need this?"
 It indicates...

 A) Don't request information that you don't require.